 In lead climbing, a fall can be a serious matter.
-If the leader slips when she is ten feet above her last protection, she will fall more than twenty feet before the rope, which stretches to cushion the fall, catches her in midair.
-She may bump protrusions on the way down, or swing violently and hit the rock when the rope comes taut.
+If the leader slips when she is ten feet above her last protection, she will fall more than twenty feet before the rope, which stretches to cushion the fall, pulls tight and catches her.
+She may hit protruding ledges or ribs of rock on the way down, tumble over lower angle terrain, or swing violently and hit the rock face when the rope comes taut.

 On longer climbs, a single climbing rope – typically about 200 ft.– is not long enough to reach the top.
 In this case, the leader stops at a ledge, builds a secure anchor from multiple pieces of protection, and belays the second up.
 Then they repeat the process, sometimes swapping the lead.
 Each rope-length is termed a pitch, and long climbs of this sort are called multi-pitch climbs.